Maris Wrixon: Early years

-Mary Alice Wrixon was born on December 28, 1917, in Pasco, Washington, one of three children in a Montana-based family.
-She was raised in Great Falls, Montana, born to Mr. and Mrs. W.H.
+Wrixon was born in Pasco, Washington, to Mr. and Mrs. W.H.
 Wrixon.
+One of three children, she was raised in Great Falls, Montana.
 Her interest in acting was sparked by a role she had in a class play when she was a student at Great Falls High School.

 She gained acting experience at the Pasadena Community Playhouse.

 Career

-Wrixon first appeared in films in the late 1930s, making one film in 1938 and 10 in 1939.
-Between 1940 and 1942, she appeared in 29 films at Warner Brothers, alternating between uncredited parts (in films including High Sierra and Dark Victory) and supporting roles.
+Wrixon first appeared on screen in the late 1930s, making one picture in 1938 and 10 in 1939.
+Between 1940 and 1942, she appeared in 29 films at Warner Brothers, alternating between uncredited parts (as in High Sierra and Dark Victory) and supporting roles.

-Wrixon worked primarily in B-movies and, in addition to her Warners films, in films produced by Poverty Row studios such as Monogram Pictures.
-Monogram released the film in which The New York Times says "horror fans remember her best", The Ape, which starred Boris Karloff.
+Wrixon worked primarily in B-movies and, in addition to her work at Warners, also appeared in films produced by Poverty Row studios.
+One such as Monogram release, The Ape, starring Boris Karloff, became the picture for which she was known best.

 Her final film was As You Were (1951).

 Personal life

 Wrixon was married to Oscar-nominated film editor Rudi Fehr.
-She died in Santa Monica, California of heart failure on October 6, 1999.
+She died in Santa Monica, California of heart failure at the age of 81 on October 6, 1999.